mlBhanuYerra/mlbhanuyerra.github.io/_posts/2019-12-09-Video-Search-Engine-Salsa.md

 *Exhibit 1: Salsa Dance Video (Credit: World Salsa Summit 2016.
 Dancer: Valentino Sinatra, Italy)*

-The video search enginer I built as part of my Metis Project 5, has indexed about 70 minutes of Salsa dance videos from YouTube and will return a match as shown in the exhibit below.
+The video search engine I built as part of my Metis Project 5, has indexed about 70 minutes of Salsa dance videos from YouTube and will return a match as shown in the exhibit below.
 The Salsa steps performed by Yeifren (in the middle) and Adriano (on the right) are similar to Valentino's (on the left).
-In these clips, the peformers walk back to the center of the stage and perform a number of turns as they face towards left of the stage.
+In these clips, the performers walk back to the center of the stage and perform a number of turns as they face towards left of the stage.

 ![Video](/img/VideoSearch/Val_106_Result.mp4)

-*Exhibit 2: A search results from the Video Search Enginer (Credit: World Salsa Summit 2016.
+*Exhibit 2: A search results from the Video Search Engine (Credit: World Salsa Summit 2016.
 Dancers: Valentino Sinatra, Italy; Yeifren Mata, Venezuela; Adriano Leropoli, Montreal)*

 ### Methodology

 There are two primarily steps in building the video search engine.
 First step is to download & process the video footage and run it through OpenPose for feature extraction.
 OpenPose is a human pose estimation algorithm developed by Carnegie Mellon University researchers (Zhe Cao et al).
 More on OpenPose is presented in the later sections.
 Second step is model building and testing query metrics.
-Models were built using matrix decomposition mehtods (PCA, LSA, NMF).
+Models were built using matrix decomposition methods (PCA, LSA, NMF).
 Euclidean distance and cosine similarity were tested as query metrics.
-A feature engineering/feature representation exercise was also performed as part of this second step - flattened features and Hu moments of the feautres for each frame were tested.
+A feature engineering/feature representation exercise was also performed as part of this second step - flattened features and Hu moments of the features for each frame were tested.

 The best combination of "feature representation/dimensionality reduction/query metric" obtained was by using plain flattened pose estimates with LSA and cosine similarity.

 ![Methodology](/img/VideoSearch/Methodology.png)
-*Exhibit 3: Methodology for builing a video search engine*
+*Exhibit 3: Methodology for building a video search engine*

 #### Data
 The data for this project come from processing YouTube salsa videos (links below).